microsoft/health-architectures/Postman/README.md

 # Postman setup + sample Postman environment and collections

 ## Overview
-When testing data connectivity between [Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/overview) and a remote client app, it is useful to have an API testing utility to send requests, view responses, and debug issues.
-One of the most popular API testing tools is [Postman](https://www.postman.com/), and in this guide we provide instructions plus a set of sample data files to help you get started with Postman as a testing platform for Azure API for FHIR.
+When testing data connectivity between [FHIR service](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview) and a remote client app, it is useful to have an API testing utility to send requests, view responses, and debug issues.
+One of the most popular API testing tools is [Postman](https://www.postman.com/), and in this guide we provide instructions plus a set of sample data files to help you get started with Postman as a testing platform for FHIR service in [Azure Health Data Services](https://docs.microsoft.com/en-us/azure/healthcare-apis/healthcare-apis-overview).

 ## Prerequisites
 + [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) role in your Azure Subscription
 + [Application Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#all-roles) role in your Azure Active Directory (AAD) tenant
-+ **Azure API for FHIR** deployed.
-To deploy Azure API for FHIR (PaaS), we recommend using the [FHIR-Starter Quickstart ARM template](https://github.com/microsoft/fhir-starter/tree/main/quickstarts), which allows you to deploy [Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/overview), [FHIR-Proxy](https://github.com/microsoft/fhir-proxy), and [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) all in one pass.
++ **FHIR service** deployed.
+To deploy FHIR service (PaaS), we recommend using the [FHIR-Starter Quickstart ARM template](https://github.com/microsoft/fhir-starter/tree/main/quickstarts), which allows you to deploy [FHIR service](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview), [FHIR-Proxy](https://github.com/microsoft/fhir-proxy), and [FHIR-Bulk Loader](https://github.com/microsoft/fhir-loader) all in one pass.
-+ **FHIR-Proxy** deployed and set up with AAD authentication and app roles for connecting to Azure API for FHIR.
++ **FHIR-Proxy** deployed and set up with AAD authentication and app roles for connecting to FHIR service.
 To learn more about FHIR-Proxy (OSS), please visit [here](https://github.com/microsoft/fhir-proxy).
 For information about setting up FHIR Proxy AAD authentication and app roles, please see [here](https://github.com/microsoft/fhir-starter/tree/main/quickstarts) (Steps 2 and 3 - midway through page).
 + **Postman** installed - desktop or web client.
 Information about installing Postman is available [here](https://www.getpostman.com/).

 ## Getting started
-To set up Postman for testing Azure API for FHIR, we'll walk through these steps:
+To set up Postman for testing FHIR service, we'll walk through these steps:

 **Step 1:** Create an App Registration for Postman in AAD
 **Step 2:** Assign Azure RBAC roles for Postman
 **Step 3:** Import an environment template and collection files into Postman
 **Step 4:** Enter parameter values for the Postman environment
 **Step 5:** Get an authorization token from AAD
-**Step 6:** Test Azure API for FHIR with Postman
+**Step 6:** Test FHIR service with Postman

 ## Step 1 - Create an App Registration for Postman in AAD

-Before you can use Postman to make API calls to Azure API for FHIR, you will need to create a registered [client application](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-confidential-azure-ad-client-app) to represent Postman in Azure Active Directory.
+Before you can use Postman to make API calls to FHIR service, you will need to create a registered [client application](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-confidential-azure-ad-client-app) to represent Postman in Azure Active Directory.

 1. In Azure Portal, go to **Azure Active Directory** -> **App registrations** and click **New registration**.
 <img src="./docs/images/Screenshot_2022-02-11_065619_edit2.png" height="328">